 What happened to the font?
 Who knew that WordPress could do that!
 Doesn’t your theme lock you into a font style site wide?
 Isn’t every page in WordPress supposed to look the same?
 Not so fast, sparky!

 The Blog archive page uses the style.css of the Child Theme to hide the Site Title and the Tagline.
+Other than those changes, it is the standard out-of-the-box Blog archive page with styling provided by the Theme.

 The Thanks page and the Contact page both use style.css in the Child Theme to change the look and feel and position of the Menu.
 These menu effects are not view-able on mobile devices.
 The copyright area has the same color as the Menu.
 On the Thanks page I am also moving the Logo to the left and the Site Title and Tagline to the right.
 The Contact page also uses the Generate Page Header, which is part of the GP Premium Plugin, to change the default logo on the page.